 - (v) evaluations and explanations of the factors considered in arriving the significance thresholds of visual impact. - 4.
 The Applicant shall evaluate the merits of preservation in totality, in parts or total destruction of existing landscape and the establishment of a new landscape character area if it will be affected by the Project.
 In addition, alternative site layout, design and construction method that will avoid or reduce the identified landscape and visual impacts shall be evaluated for comparison before adopting other mitigation or compensatory measures to alleviate the impacts.
 The mitigation measures proposed shall not only be concerned with damage reduction but shall also include consideration of potential enhancement of existing landscape and visual quality.
-The Applicant shall recommend mitigation measures to minimize adverse effects identified above, including provision of a master landscape plan. - 5.
-The mitigation measures shall also include design of structure, conservation of topsoil or rock for use, colour scheme and texture of material used and any measures to mitigate the impact on the existing and planned land use and visually sensitive receivers.
+The Applicant shall recommend mitigation measures to minimize adverse effects identified above, including provision of a master landscape plan and a landscape/visual impact mitigation measures plan. - 5.
+The mitigation measures shall also include design and layout of structures, , colour scheme and texture of material used and any measures to mitigate the impact on the existing and planned land use and visually sensitive receivers.
 Parties shall be identified for the on going management and maintenance of the proposed mitigation works to ensure their effectiveness throughout the construction phase and operational phase of the Project, associated works, supporting facilities and essential infrastructures.
 A practical programme and funding proposal for the implementation of the recommendation measures shall be provided. - 6.
 Annotated illustration materials such as colour perspective drawings, plans and section/elevation diagrams, annotated oblique aerial photographs, photographs taken at vantage points, and computer-generated photomontage shall be adopted to fully illustrate the landscape and visual impacts of the Project.
-In particular, the landscape and visual impacts of the Project with and without mitigation measures from representative viewpoints, particularly from views of the most severely affected visually sensitive receivers (i.e. worst case scenario), shall be properly illustrated in existing and planned setting at four stages (existing condition, Day 1 with no mitigation measures, Day 1 with mitigation measures and Year 10 with mitigation measures) by computer-generated photomontage so as to demonstrate the effectiveness of the proposed mitigation measures.
+A comparison shall be provided on the baseline condition, including committed planned development with and without the Project.
+In particular, the landscape and visual impacts of the Project with and without mitigation measures from representative viewpoints, particularly from views of the most severely affected visually sensitive receivers (i.e. worst case scenario), shall be properly illustrated in existing and planned setting at least four stages (existing condition, Day 1 with no mitigation measures, Day 1 with mitigation measures and Year 10 with mitigation measures) by computer-generated photomontage so as to demonstrate the comparison of with and without the Project and the effectiveness of the proposed mitigation measures.
 Computer graphics shall be compatible with Microstation DGN file format.
-The Applicant shall record the technical details in preparing the illustration.
+The Applicant shall record the technical details in preparing the illustration, which may need to be submitted for verification of the accuracy of the illustration.